SteveBarnett/Remixing/_thinking/keep-going-omb-session.md

     </table>
 </blockquote>

-> "Imitate the trees.
-Learn to lose in order to recover, and remember that nothing stays the same for long."
-{: .alt}
-<p class="quote-source">&mdash; <a href="https://www.poetryfoundation.org/poets/may-sarton">May Sarton</a>, novelist and poet, 1912-1995.</p>

 Keep going.

 - Be and patient with yourself if your meditation isn't going so well.
+- Sometimes the right thing to do is take a break.
 - Try measuring time by nature-based measures instead of human measures.
-- Sometimes the right thing to do is take a break.

 ### To change is to be alive